Clemapfel/mousetrap/docs/02_signals.md

 };
 ```

-Has the signature `(Button*) -> void`, because it takes as its argument a `Button*` (pointer to an instance of `Button`), and returns `void.
+Has the signature `(Button*) -> void`, because it takes as its argument a `Button*` (pointer to an instance of `Button`), and returns `void`.

 In general, a function with argument types `Arg1_t, Arg2_t, ...` and return type `Return_t` has the signature `(Arg1_t, Arg2_t, ...) -> Return_t`.

 \collapsible_note_end

-For example, the lambda we connected to signal `clicked` of `Button` had the signature `(Button*) -> void`.
+The lambda we connected to signal `clicked` of `Button` had the signature `(Button*) -> void`.
 The first argument of any signal handler will be a pointer to the signal emitter instance, `Button*` in our case.
-If there was an imaginary object of type `Foo`, which also has the signal component for `clicked`, the signature of signal handler connecting to it would be `(Foo*) -> void`.
+If there was an imaginary object of type `Foo`, which is also able to emit signal `clicked`, `Foo`s `connect_signal_clicked` would expect a lambda with the signature `(Foo*) -> void`.

-Each signal requires its handler to conform to a specific signature.
+Each signal requires its handler to conform to a specific signature, which may be different between signals.
 If the handler has the wrong signature, a compiler error will be thrown.
 This makes it important to know how to check which signal requires which signature.

 ### Checking Signal Signature

-Working with our example, the signal `clicked` of class `Button`, let's say we do not know what function is able to connect to this signal.
+Working with our example, signal `clicked` of class `Button`, let's say we do not know what function is able to connect to this signal.
-To find out, we can check the mousetrap documentation.
+To find out, we check the mousetrap documentation.
 Navigating to the \link mousetrap::Button corresponding page \endlink, we check "detailed description" (by clicking "more" at the very top of the page), which contains the following table:

 \signals
 \signal_clicked{Button}
 \signal_activate{Button}
 \widget_signals{Button}

-We see that `Button` has a number of additional signals, for now we just want to know which signature `clicked` specifically requires.
-Checking the table, it says `(Button*, (Data_t)) -> void`.
-The table also contains information of when each signal is emitted, which will be covered in the upcomping chapter on widgets.

-`(Data_t)` refers to an **optional** argument for all signal handlers, which is an arbitrary object we can pass to it, meaning a function connected to signal `clicked` can have one of the following signatures:
+We see that `Button` has a number of additional signals, for now we just want to know which signature `clicked`, specifically, requires.
+Checking the table, it says `(Button*, (Data_t)) -> void`. `(Data_t)` refers to an **optional** argument for all signal handlers, meaning a function connected to signal `clicked` can have one of the following signatures:

 ```cpp
 (Button*) -> void
 (Button*, Data_t) -> void
 ```

+Where `Data_t` is an arbitrary object type.

 ### Handing Data to Signal Handlers

 While we do get passed a pointer to the signal emitter instance as the first argument to any signal handler, we often need to reference other objects from inside the signal handler.
 This may be to access a global state, another signal emitter, or a number of unrelated objects.
-Mousetrap allows for this by adding an optional, arbitrarily typed, *single* argument to the end of any signal handler signature.
+Mousetrap allows for this by adding an optional, arbitrarily typed, *singular* argument to the end of any signal handler signature.
 This object is often referred to as `data`, so its type will be called `Data_t`.

 Expanding on our previous example, if we want to send a customized message when the user clicks our button, we can change `on_signal_clicked` as follows: